Jaycebox/UseOfMNIST/README.md

-# UseOfMinst
+# UseOfMNIST

 ---

-Minst is a great small database which is widely used in sample project concerning AI.
+MNIST is a great small database which is widely used in sample project concerning AI.

 Here is the [website of MNIST](http://yann.lecun.com/exdb/mnist/), you can download database and put it in the folder named "Data".